Ten Best College Baseball Players of All-Time

 With a mid-90s fastball and devastating curve, McDonald also led the Team USA to the 1988 Olympic Gold Medal in Seoul, South Korea.
 He followed that up with a junior year in which he set the SEC record for strikeouts in a season with 202 and won the Golden Spikes Award for the top player in college baseball.

 There was little doubt who the Baltimore Orioles would select with the number one overall pick in the draft in 1989, and McDonald rewarded them with a stellar rookie year in 1990.
-However, the strikeouts never came as easy for McDonald in the majors as they did in college, and arm trouble forced him out of baseball after nine years.
+However, the strikeouts never came as easy for McDonald in the majors, and arm trouble forced him out of baseball after nine years.
 He finished with a fairly middling lifetime record of 78-71 record with a career ERA of 3.91.

 Horner is a member of Baseball America’s All-Time College Baseball Team and was inducted to the College Baseball Hall of Fame as part of its inaugural class in 2006.